Deformations of semisimple Poisson pencils of hydrodynamic type are unobstructed: Introduction

 The natural equivalence relation on these systems, and in particular on the pencils of Poisson structures with hydrodynamic limit, is given by the so-called Miura transformations, which are transformations of the dependent variables of the form

 where higher order terms in $\epsilon$ are homogeneous differential polynomials in $u^1, \dots , u^n$, and the leading term is a diffeomorphism.

-In this context, an important problem is to classify the pencils of Poisson structures with hydrodynamic limit, up to the equivalence given by Miura transformations.
+In this context, an important problem is to classify the Poisson structures with hydrodynamic limit, and respectively the pencils of such Poisson structures, up to the equivalence given by Miura transformations.
+In the case of a single Poisson structure a triviality theorem~\cite{g02, dz01, dms05, lz11} holds: any Poisson structure with hydrodynamic limit is Miura equivalent to its leading order, i.e., to a Poisson structure of hydrodynamic type.

+The problem of classification of Poisson pencils is more complex.
 In the scalar $(n=1)$ case a complete solution of this classification problem has been obtained, see~\cite{l02, lz06, al11, lz13, cps14, cps14-2}.

-In the general $n>0$ case (see~\cite{b08, dlz06, dz01, lz05, lz11}) it is convenient to make the assumption that the pencil of Poisson brackets of hydrodynamic type that we are considering is semisimple.
+We are going to consider the general $n>0$ case (see~\cite{b08, dlz06, dz01, lz05, lz11}), where it is convenient to make the assumption that the pencil of Poisson brackets of hydrodynamic type that we are considering is semisimple.
 A Poisson pencil of hydrodynamic type

 is semisimple if the polynomial $\det \left(g^{ij}_1-\lambda g_2^{ij}\right)$ of degree $n$ in $\lambda$ has $n$ pairwise distinct non-constant roots on $U\subset \R^n$.
 In such case~\cite{dlz06} one can use the roots as a set of coordinates on $U$, called canonical coordinates.
 This choice ensures that both metrics $g_{1,2}^{ij}$ are diagonal with diagonal entries respectively equal to $f^i(u)$, $u^i f^i(u)$, $i=1, \dots , n$ for non-vanishing functions $f^i(u)$ on $U$.